 David S. Smith serves life sciences companies and their investors with strategic guidance on corporate governance, venture financings, intellectual property transactions and regulatory matters.

 His corporate practice is concentrated in the organization, financing and growth of life sciences and healthcare technology companies and counseling of their management teams.

-Mr. Smith’s intellectual property-related work includes IP transactions, regulatory issues and licensing.
-He is an authority on the legal issues surrounding the use of human biological materials.
-He frequently speaks at universities and trade conferences on commercial development of tissue, cell and stem cell technologies.
+David’s intellectual property-related work includes IP transactions, regulatory issues and licensing.
+He is an authority on the legal issues surrounding the use of human biological materials and frequently speaks at universities and trade conferences on commercial development of tissue, cell and stem cell technologies.

-Mr. Smith is a former adjunct professor in Carnegie Mellon University’s Department of Engineering and Public Policy and member of the Scientific Advisory Board of Clinical Cell Culture, Ltd., a tissue engineering company listed on the Australian stock exchange.
-He has also served as a trustee of AMD3 Education and Research Foundation, which supports the development and clinical introduction of computer assisted and minimally invasive tools and techniques for orthopedic repairs.
+David is a former adjunct professor in Carnegie Mellon University’s Department of Engineering and Public Policy and member of the Scientific Advisory Board of Clinical Cell Culture, Ltd., a tissue engineering company listed on the Australian stock exchange.
+He is a past member of the board of directors of the Pennsylvania Biotechnology Association and secretary of the Pittsburgh Tissue Engineering Initiative.